 Inventory reporting is critical to running a successful wholesale brand, and tracking the right metrics makes it possible to understand customer demand and provide the right supply without losing money.

-NuORDER is unique in that it’s built specifically for wholesalers and retailers, and offers inventory data to both parties.
+NuORDER is unique in that it’s built specifically for wholesalers and retailers and offers inventory reports data to both parties.
 For more information about NuORDER, schedule a demo today.

 NuORDER is dedicated to providing thoughtful, informative B2B eCommerce industry insights.
 Brands use NuORDER's platform to deliver a seamless, more collaborative wholesale process, where buyers can browse products, plan assortments and make smarter buys in real-time.